King-Chavez-Parks Future Faculty Fellowship

 - Celeste Hawkins, PhD., Associate Professor of Social Work

-- Patrice Banks, PhD., Assistant Professor in Leadership and Counseling
+- Patrice Bounds, PhD., Assistant Professor in Leadership and Counseling